ACC shortens isolation period for asymptomatic athletes, which could give bowl season a boost

 Miami was the last to pull out, announcing it would not compete in the Sun Bowl against Washington State in El Paso.
 Central Michigan, which needed an opponent after Boise State dropped out of the Arizona Bowl because of virus concerns, will face Washington State instead.
 Previously, the Hawaii Bowl wasn’t played because of virus issues on Hawaii’s roster.

-Sports Illustrated reported Monday that the SEC also is expected to adjust its protocol in response to the CDC’s new guidance, and other conferences seem likely to follow.
+Sports Illustrated reported Monday that the SEC also is expected to adjust its protocols in response to the CDC’s new guidance, and other conferences seem likely to follow.
 The SEC has a pair of teams — No. 1 Alabama (which faces No. 4 Cincinnati in the Cotton Bowl) and No. 3 Georgia (which meets No. 2 Michigan in the Orange Bowl) — in the College Football Playoff semifinals, which are scheduled for Friday.
 The CFP previously announced that playoff matchups, including the title game Jan.
 10, could be canceled and a vacated championship is possible if teams are unable to compete because of virus issues.

-The NBA made a similar move to the ACC on Monday, trimming the isolation period for its players from 10 days to six, per the Associated Press — as long as they are asymptomatic and meet other testing standards.
-In the NFL, the league and its players’ union are discussing a similar adjustment, two people familiar with the deliberations told The Washington Post.
+The NBA made a similar move to the ACC on Monday, trimming the isolation period for its players from 10 days to six, as long as they are asymptomatic and meet other testing standards, per the Associated Press.
+The NFL and its players’ union are discussing a similar adjustment, two people familiar with the deliberations told The Washington Post.

 The CDC had faced pressure to shorten recommended isolation periods following a surge in cases of the highly transmissible omicron variant.
-It has led to a spike in infections, the cancellation of sporting events and Broadway performances, and scrambled airline travel, with thousands of domestic flights canceled over Christmas weekend because of staffing shortages as infected employees isolate.
+It has led to a spike in infections and the cancellation of sporting events and Broadway performances and scrambled airline travel, with thousands of domestic flights canceled over Christmas weekend because of staffing shortages as infected employees isolate.

-In shortening its recommended isolation period, federal officials cited research that indicates transmission typically occurs early in the course of a person’s illness.
+In shortening the recommended isolation period, federal officials cited research that indicates transmission typically occurs early in the course of a person’s illness.
 Moreover, international studies indicated those who are fully vaccinated tend to experience milder symptoms with omicron than those associated with previous variants.

-Covid protocols for the 40-plus bowl games vary because they are determined by conferences and local health policy, not the NCAA.
+Covid protocols for the 40-plus bowl games vary because they are determined by conferences and local health policies, not the NCAA.
 Amid the omicron surge, that setup has led to a disjointed, ad hoc set of rules and guidelines that could be revisited as bowl season unfolds.